 Board of Directors

-Marielle Kulling is our Registry Research and Development Coordinator.
+Marielle Kulling, Director, coordinated our 2011 patient survey, which will be a foundational element of our eventual registry.
 She is originally from Livonia, Michigan but has spent the past 5 years on Michigan State University's campus.
 She graduated Lyman Briggs College at Michigan State University with a B.S. in Physiology and is currently studying at Michigan State in the Masters in Public Health Program.
 She also works for the Department of Residence Life on campus.
 In 2012, she will be attending Michigan State University College of Osteopathic Medicine to obtain her doctorate in Osteopathic Medicine.
 Marielle began working with M-CM Network in the Fall of 2011, where she initially collaborated with other members to strengthen the organization's fundraising and communication efforts.
 She then created the M-CM Network Fundraising Committee and recruited undergraduates at MSU who helped with these efforts.
 Marielle is now researching and developing our official registry, which will archive incidences of the disorder and accrue data for scientific use in the future.
 Though this is her first experience working with a non-profit, Marielle has extensive background in laboratory research at the University of Michigan, volunteering on campus, and experience in medical and scientific environments.
 She hopes to use her public health knowledge to enhance the outreach, coordination, and scientific components of M-CM Network.